Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accelerating support for converting existing auto plants to electric vehicles could also help the White House ease criticism from automakers and the United Auto Workers union, which have proposed a series of environmental regulations to usher in the era of electric vehicles.

 The UAW had warned that moving too quickly could put thousands of jobs at risk, in states like Michigan, Ohio, Illinois and Indiana.
-After the US government's announcement, UAW President Shawn Fain said the policy "has made it clear to automakers that the transition to electric vehicles must be accompanied by the wage increases and safety standards that the UAW is demanding."
+After the US government's announcement, UAW President Shawn Fain said the policy "has made it clear to automakers that the transition to electric vehicles must be accompanied by higher wages and the safety standards that the UAW is demanding."

 US President Joe Biden also affirmed that "building a clean energy economy benefits both sides - both automakers and workers - the components that have supported the US economy for decades".

-Fain had previously pledged to protect a Jeep plant in Illinois that Stellantis wanted to close, but the automaker had left open the possibility of reopening it if it could produce new products with government support.
+Fain had previously pledged to protect a Jeep plant in Illinois that Stellantis wanted to close, but the automaker left open the possibility of reopening it if the plant could produce new products with government support.

 Asked about the potential for the $12 billion in aid to help factories reopen, Granholm said factories “will benefit from the opportunities that this money opens up.”